anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 All officers other than the Rules Committee members, shall be granted compensation for time and expenses.

 ## Meetings and Voting
-Per [Annual Meeting](#annual-meeting), the Association shall hold an annual meeting.
+Per [Annual Meeting](#annual-meeting), the League shall hold an annual meeting.
 In addition, per 4.2, the President may call additional meetings.

 ### Voting Privileges
 Each franchise with voting privileges as specified in [Classification; Standing](#classification-standing) shall have one (1) vote at league meetings, regardless of the number of representatives the franchise has sent to the meeting.